EngineHub/WorldEditDocs/source/usage/general/patterns.rst

         //set 50%red_wool,10%red_stained_glass

 .. note::  Despite the percentage sign, weights need not add up to 100.
 They are cumulative and will be divided by the total.
-That is, ``5%dirt`` actually means 100% of the blocks will be dirt, while ``5%dirt,15%stone`` means 25% of blocks will be dirt, and 75% will be stone.
+That is, ``5%dirt,15%stone`` means 25% of blocks will be dirt, and 75% will be stone.
 In other words, weights are relative to each other, not to 100.
+Because of that, the pattern ``5%dirt`` isn't valid.
+If you only want to set 5% of blocks to dirt, you should use the :ref:`random noise mask <usage/general/masks:Random noise mask>`.

 .. tip:: You can use any other pattern as one of the choices, not just the single block pattern.
 Keep reading to see more patterns...